 William N. West Associate Professor in English and Comparative Literary Studies; Chair of the Department of Classics

 Will West (Ph.D., University of Michigan) studies, teaches, and thinks about early modern drama, poetry, and prose.
-He has taught undergraduate courses on Shakespeare's theater of the senses; the book of love; poetics and aesthetics from Aristotle to Kant; and the story collection from ancient India to modern England, and many other topics.
-In 2007 he was awarded a place on the ASG Faculty Honor Roll.
-He is a Fellow of the Humanities Residential College.
-In 2012-13 he was an NEH Fellow at the Huntington Library.
+He has taught undergraduate courses on Shakespeare's theater of the senses; the book of love; poetics and aesthetics from Aristotle to Kant; the story collection from ancient India to modern England, and many other topics.

 West is the author of Theatres and Encyclopedias in Early Modern Europe (Cambridge UP, 2002; pbk.
 2006) and, more recently, articles or chapters on intertheatricality, that is, how performance reflects on its own histories (Oxford Twenty-First Century Approaches to Early Modern Theatricality, 2013; Theatre Journal, 2013); irony and encyclopedic writing before and after the Enlightenment; and humanism and the resistance to theology (in The Return of Theory in Early Modern Studies, 2011).
-He contributed an article to the 2013 Venice Biennale catalog and to the Folger Luminary Shakespeare iPad application on A Midsummer Night's Dream.
-He will be editing Thomas Browne's Pseudodoxia Epidemica with Kevin Killeen and Jessica Wolfe for the new Oxford University Press edition of Browne's Complete Works.
-He has co-edited (with Helen Higbee) Robert Weimann's book Author's Pen and Actor's Voice: Writing and Playing in Shakespeare's Theatre (Cambridge UP, 2000) and (with Bryan Reynolds) a collection of essays honoring Weimann, Rematerializing Shakespeare: Authority and Representation on the Early Modern Stage (Palgrave, 2005).
+He contributed a short history of encyclopedias before the Enlightenment to the 2013 Venice Biennale catalog and a set of glosses to the Folger Luminary Shakespeare iPad application on A Midsummer Night's Dream.
+In addition he has co-edited (with Helen Higbee) Robert Weimann's book Author's Pen and Actor's Voice: Writing and Playing in Shakespeare's Theatre (Cambridge UP, 2000) and (with Bryan Reynolds) a collection of essays honoring Weimann, Rematerializing Shakespeare: Authority and Representation on the Early Modern Stage (Palgrave, 2005).